pronovic/apologies-ui/DEVELOPER.md

 At this point, you have a working version of "classic" Yarn 1.22.x, which is what we're using right now.
 In the future, we may upgrade to Yarn 2, and having yarn installed this way will support that transition.

+### Windows

+On Windows, I have installed yarn using [Chocolatey](https://chocolatey.org/packages/yarn), but you can use any mechanism you like.
+As of today, Chocolately installs "classic" Yarn 1.22.x, which is what we're using right now.

 ## Pre-Commit Hooks